-“RAICES: A Further Exploration of the Tangled Roots of Flamenco”
+“RAICES: An Exploration of the Tangled Roots of Flamenco”

 Spain’s musical and cultural roots are as layered complex as the country’s history.
 Consequently, one can easily discovered the tangled roots of Flamenco with a little excavation.

 Flamenco’s oldest roots are traced back to Indian subcontinent, more specifically Northwest India and what is now Pakistan. its influence can be seen in a multitude of Flamenco elements such as the aesthetics of hand and finger movements, 12-beat compás cycle, the idea of improvising within a strict musical pattern, contrast of graceful upper body and dynamic footwork, and perhaps most notably, the parallel between the classification of palos and ragas.

 The Indian characteristics were surely brought to Spain by Gypsies, who arrived in Europe possibly as early as 711 AD.

 After the conquering of Spain by the Arabs, Spain entered the period in history known as “Spain of three religions” where the intellectual and artistic activities of Christians, Arabs, and Jews thrived and further formed the distinct Andalusian culture.
 It was during this time of inter-cultural, philosophical, and inter-denominational tolerance and cooperation that Arabs, Gypsies, and Jews found physical and cultural landscapes resonating with in their oldest rhythmic and melodic memories.